lkr-ind/lkr-ind.github.io/docs/Software/software_installed.md

 any of the "keys".
 ```

-As you can see in the output, you got all modules with the name `intel` in them but it also produced some extra lines at the end.
 In order to further refine the output, you can use `grep` command in conjunction with `module avail` as shown below.

 ```bash
 $ module avail 2>&1 | grep -i intel